 - Rail Safety and Standards Board Ltd v British Telecommunications Ltd (2012) - lack of superior lessor's consent and effect on determination of sub lease

 - Aviva Life Pensions Ltd v Linpac Mouldings plc (2010) - can a break clause be personal?

-Speaker: Paul Tobias, Solicitor.
-Paul ran his own High Street practice for many years concentrating on conveyancing of all types.
+Speaker: Paul Tobias.
+Shortly after qualifying as a solicitor and a stint in Local Government and In-House Property Legal work, Paul ran his own high street practice for many years concentrating on conveyancing of all types.
+Until retiring from practice Paul worked as a locum and consultant but now devotes his time to Continuing Professional Development.
 He has subsequently presented many seminars and training courses on various aspects of practice bringing many years of practical experience to his presentations.